p3k4/Skewl/log.md

 -- log 19/7/22 02:00

-Right, I've added [some of the introduction stuff](https://github.com/p3k4/Skewl/blob/main/notes_1.py) the book goes through - you know, still the absolute basics.
+Right, I've added some of the introduction stuff the book goes through - you know, still the absolute basics, nothing important.

 -- log 21/7/22 12:30